• Home

 The Cake Base

-Eggs and oil — Whatever the box calls for.
-No substitutions needed here.
+Eggs and oil — Whatever the box says.
+No substitutions needed.

 The Poke Filling

-The sugar-free variety doesn’t set up quite the same and can leave the cake a little watery.
-Two cups of boiling water total — dissolve and pour while still liquid but not scorching hot.
+Dissolve one 3 oz box of strawberry Jell-O in boiling water.
+Use the full-sugar version, not the sugar-free.
+The sugar-free option does not set the same and can make the cake a little soggy.
+Two cups of boiling water total – dissolve and pour while still liquid but not super hot.

 The Topping